 Today, despite being just a couple of hours from Venice, FVG is one of Italy’s least touristy regions, but those in the know are heading here for cultured cities, deliciously wild landscapes and the fascinating Slovenian-Croatian-Austrian-Italian cultural mix.

 Everyone knows any Italy itinerary should include visits Rome, Florence, and Venice.
 You might even know some of Italy’s “off-the-beaten-path” (that really aren’t so off-the-beaten-path anymore) destinations like San Gimignano, Bologna, and Cinque Terre.
 But I’d bet that unless you live in the Friuli Venezia Giulia like us, you’ve probably not heard of or ever considered a visit to Italy’s most north-eastern region.
 Why should you go, you ask?
 Well, here in this blog I share with you all the reasons why.

 Are you looking for an alternative holiday in beautiful Italy and are you willing to deviate from the beaten paths?
 You found it!
 This region has plenty to offer Italy fans that’ve seen many the country’s most famous sights and are seeking somewhere wonderful off the main tourist trail.
-This is my husband’s home region, where our family lives and a region we would love to host you on one of our cultural vacations for your next vacation to Italy.
+This is our home, where my husband was born and raised, where our family lives and a region we would love to host you on one of our cultural vacations for your next vacation to Italy.

 Friuli-Venezia Giulia is one of the perfect destinations for tourists who do not just want to visit, but prefer to immerse themselves in the local culture while on vacation.